-: My parents took 'em down 'cuz I am grounded
+Ed: My parents took 'em down 'cuz I am grounded.

-Teen (or younger) character is grounded or suspended at an inopportune time (usually near the end of Act 2).
-Often, the parent or principal doing the punishing doesn't have an exceptional reason, or just has a sense that the teen is out of control and needs to calm down (or that the younger character has misbehaved or otherwise did something wrong).
+Teen (or younger) character is grounded at an inopportune time (usually near the end of Act 2).
+Often, the person doing the punishing doesn't have an exceptional reason, or just has a sense that the teen is out of control and needs to calm down (or that the younger character has misbehaved or otherwise did something wrong).
 So they restrict the youngster's social life for a time by banning them from leaving the house and/or having friends over.
 Of course, if the character is of school age and the grounding takes place during term time, chances are they will be allowed out to go to school - unless they have also been suspended or expelled.

 - Yotsuba&!: Yotsuba is "dirted", as she puts it, for riding her bicycle to Fuuka's school, across town alone, without permission (to deliver milk).
 She's un-grounded at the end of the next chapter after helping her father and Jumbo build a bookshelf.